-Tasked by Government with creating an ambitious business plan for economic growth for Gloucestershire, the Government has confirmed its investment of £62.5 million in Gloucestershire. £23.6million has been confirmed in the first year, and as part of the Government’s on-going commitment to GFirst LEP it has provided an indicative award of a further £38.9million of funding from 2016/17 onwards.
-The Growth Deal will help to create up to 5000 jobs and generate up to £40 million in public and private investment.
+£62.5 million confirmed in July 2014, which will help to create up to 5000 jobs and generate up to £40 million in public and private investment.
 This deal is part of a wider Strategic Economic Plan that will lead to 34,000 jobs.

-1. The Growth Hub is a unique partnership between the University of Gloucestershire and GFirst LEP to enable businesses to achieve their true growth potential.
-The Growth Deal will ensure physical spokes for business access to support services are in place across the county, Science, Technology, Engineering, and Mathematics (STEM) centres deliver quality provision across Gloucestershire, and the funding is in place for the next phase of physical development of the Growth Hub central facility.
+• The Growth Hub is a unique partnership between the University of Gloucestershire and GFirst LEP to enable businesses to achieve their true growth potential.
+The Growth Deal will ensure physical access to business support services are in place across the county; Science, Technology, Engineering, and Mathematics (STEM) centres deliver quality provision across Gloucestershire; and the funding is in place for the next phase of physical development of the Growth Hub central facility.

-3. The Growth Zone will further develop the availability of employment land along the M5 corridor in order to attract and retain high value-added businesses by providing valuable space and the necessary transport infrastructure for business expansion.
-Initial focus will be on development at junction 9 and junction 10 of the M5 and in particular the opportunity provided by the Ashchurch site near Tewkesbury.
+• The Growth Zone will further develop the availability of employment land along the M5 corridor in order to attract and retain high value-added businesses by providing valuable space and the necessary transport infrastructure for business expansion.
+Initial focus will be on development at Junction 9 and Junction 10 of the M5 and in particular the opportunity provided by the Ashchurch site near Tewkesbury.

-In addition Government have confirmed new investment in major infrastructure schemes across Gloucestershire:
+In addition Government have confirmed investment in major infrastructure schemes across Gloucestershire:

 • £4.36 million will improve the A419 corridor between Stonehouse and the M5